Table of Contents

-November 15, 2019: Chairman of the Supreme Court-appointed Environment Pollution Control Authority (EPCA) Bhure Lal, on November 14, 2018, recommended to the pollution watchdog CPCB that it should implement, either the odd-even scheme or impose a complete ban on non-CNG private vehicles, if the air pollution level in Delhi increases again.
+November 15, 2018: Chairman of the Supreme Court-appointed Environment Pollution Control Authority (EPCA) Bhure Lal, on November 14, 2018, recommended to the pollution watchdog CPCB that it should implement, either the odd-even scheme or impose a complete ban on non-CNG private vehicles, if the air pollution level in Delhi increases again.

+Reacting to the recommendation by the chairman of the EPCA, the Central Pollution Control Board (CPCB) said the additional steps, including the complete ban on non-CNG private vehicles, should be ‘deliberated’ by the EPCA, which is a larger body.
 Lal’s recommendation and CPCB’s reaction came on a day when Delhi’s air quality ‘improved significantly’ since Diwali, as overnight rains washed away larger pollutants and stubble burning in neighbouring states declined.
 The air quality, however, was ‘poor’, with an AQI of 293.
 The recommendation also came two days after Lal had written to chief secretaries of Delhi and neighbouring states, asking them to consider a ban on private vehicles, barring those running on CNG.

 In a letter to CPCB member secretary Prashant Gargava, Lal said all cities, which have similar emergency plans – like Paris or Beijing – include restrictions on private vehicles, which is done by either number plate or by fuel type or its age.
 He said vehicles contribute as much as 40 per cent of the total emission load in Delhi and roughly 30 per cent in the region.
 “In this situation, the only option is to look at either a complete ban on all private vehicles (without the identification of petrol or diesel), other than CNG and/or restriction on plying by number plate (odd-even),” he said.
 “However, please note that the odd-even scheme, as practiced in other cities for similar pollution abatement, is done for extended hours and includes all private vehicles,” he added.
 See also: Delhi’s air quality turns ‘severe’, EPCA directs construction only during daytime